mdda/mdda.github.io/_posts/AI/2018-04-29-presentation-at-AI-Day-Singapore.md

 ### Presentation Link

-I was recently flown to Thailand by Google to give a  <strong><a href="http://redcatlabs.com/2018-04-21_AI-Day-Thailand/" target="_blank">
+At last the <strong><a href="https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/249595913/" target="_blank">Singapore AI Day</a></strong> arrived!

-50 minute talk</a></strong> at the Thai Google Developer Group's [2018 AI Day](http://redcatlabs.com/2018-04-21_AI-Day-Thailand/).
+The talk I gave was an updated version of the FOSSASIA workshop I gave previously, but without having people follow along with their own Virtual Machines, due to time construints.

-The talk I gave was an updated version of the FOSSASIA workshop I gave previously, but without enough time for people to follow along with their own Virtual Machines.
-Also, because the audience mix was a little different, I chose to spend approximately equal time on four sections :
+I chose to give greater weight to the last three of the four sections :

 *  Machine Learning in TensorFlow Playground
 *  Using Keras model zoo for the pre-trained NASNet model, and doing transfer learning there
 *  Going through the Reptile meta-learning algorithm (implemented in PyTorch)
 *  Showing how TensorFlow Eager mode can accomplish the same, line-by-line